mbfoss/ezpick.nvim/README.md

 ### Flags <!-- tag: flags -->

 Sources can accept flags beside the query.
-The prompt line holds one section at a time. `<C-f>` switches between them.
+The prompt line holds one section at a time; `<C-f>` switches between them.

-Writing the query, each written flag stands in front of it as a pill (`hidden` `dir=src`).
-With no flags written there is no prefix at all.
-The last pill closes before the line, so a leading space in the query is visible.
-Writing the flags, the prefix reads `Flags❯` and the line holds the flags alone; the query is not shown.
+In the query section each written flag stands in front of the line as a pill (`hidden` `dir=src`), the last pill closing before the line so a leading space in the query is visible.
+In the flags section the prefix reads `Flags❯` and the line holds the flags alone.

-The query is therefore verbatim.
-Spaces, backslashes and dashes in it are ordinary characters, and nothing in it needs escaping.
-The flags line holds flags and nothing else; a word naming none is a mistake.
-Leaving the flags squeezes the gaps typing them opened down to one space each; an escaped space (`dir=my\ src`) is part of a value and stays as written.
+The query is therefore verbatim: spaces, backslashes and dashes are ordinary characters and nothing needs escaping.
+Leaving the flags squeezes the gaps typing them opened down to one space each; an escaped space (`dir=my\ src`) is part of a value and stays.
 Completion opens on arriving at an empty flags section and as you type (disable with `auto_complete_flags`).

 Switches are written `<name>`, filters `<name>=<value>`.
-Escape with `\` to put a space or a backslash in a value: `dir=my\ src`, `dir=a\\b`.
-Escaping follows Neovim's rule for command arguments (`:h <f-args>`), plus `\,` for a literal
-comma: only whitespace, `,` and `\` are escapable, and a `\` before anything else is that character.
+Escape with `\` to put a space or backslash in a value: `dir=my\ src`, `dir=a\\b`.
+Escaping follows `:h <f-args>`, plus `\,` for a literal comma: only whitespace, `,` and `\` are escapable, and a `\` before anything else is that character.
 The `=` form is exact, so a value can be empty (`filter=`) or read as a flag name (`dir=hidden`).
-Names are matched loosely: `no-ignore`, `noignore` and `NoIgnore` are the same flag.
+Names match loosely: `no-ignore`, `noignore` and `NoIgnore` are the same flag.

-A filter that takes several values takes them comma-separated, in one go:
+A filter taking several values takes them comma-separated, in one go:
 `type=lua,rust`, `filter=*.lua,*.md`.
-Write a filter at most once; repeating one is a mistake, and the last occurrence wins.

-A switch is set by being written, so it takes no value. `hidden=false` and `hidden=true` are the same mistake, and both leave the switch alone.
-Writing a switch twice is no mistake: setting it again sets it.
+Repeating a filter is a mistake; the last occurrence wins.
+A switch takes no value, so `hidden=false` and `hidden=true` are the same mistake and both leave the switch alone.
+Writing a switch twice is no mistake.

-Every mistake reads the same way.
-A typo'd flag, a missing value, a value outside a flag's set, or a word naming no flag gets an underline and a short message under the prompt, and the search stops until the flags read one way or the other.
-An error about the flag the cursor is still inside waits until the cursor moves on, so writing a flag out correctly is silent.
-Away from the flags the error still shows, so a stopped search always says why.
+Every mistake reads the same way: a typo'd flag, a missing value, a value outside a flag's set, or a word naming no flag gets an underline and a short message under the prompt, and the search stops until the flags parse.
+An error about the flag the cursor is still inside waits until the cursor moves on; away from the flags the error still shows, so a stopped search always says why.

 `:Ezpick` keeps the two apart the same way: `-f` takes one flag and may be written once per flag.
 The first word that is not a flag opens the query, which runs to the end of the line and needs no quoting.
 A `--` opens the query too and is dropped, for a query whose own first word is `-f` or `--`.

 A query too long for one line wraps rather than scrolling out of sight.
-The prompt grows a row at a time to hold it, taking the rows from the list, up to an even split with it.
+The prompt grows a row at a time, taking rows from the list, up to an even split with it.

 `files` accepts `dir`, `fixed`, `glob`, `inpath`, `case`, `nocase`, `follow`, `hidden`. `live_grep` accepts `dir`, `filter`, `type`, `regex`, `case`,